 1. Changing the way things are done, such as general policies

 - an employer has not been able to prevent customer contact altogether and understands an employee with depression and anxiety in a customer-facing role is experiencing increased levels of anxiety – they are redeployed into a non-customer facing role with the employee’s agreement

-- an employer asks managers to provide more frequent check-ins or phone calls with staff struggling with their mental health - the employer explores a longer-term support plan for the employee while the physical workplace remains closed
+- an employer asked managers to provide more frequent check-ins or phone calls with staff struggling with their mental health during lockdowns– the employer explores a longer-term support plan for the employee physical workplaces reopen

 - an employer decides to ask an employee if they want to change or swap roles because COVID-19 has had a disproportionate impact on them due to their disability or health condition – the employee agrees as they are not disadvantaged by the change in their roles or duties

 2. Changes to overcome barriers to the physical features of a workplace

-- as a result of social distancing measures, an employee who is a wheelchair-user is relocated to a temporary office - the employer has a ramp installed to make the temporary office accessible
+- during social distancing measures, an employee who is a wheelchair-user is relocated to a temporary office – the employer has a ramp installed to make the temporary office accessible

-3. Providing extra equipment to help the disabled employee do their job
+3. Providing extra equipment or services to help a disabled employee do their job